 1 – A White Board for Demonstration

-Another, at-a-minimum item would be to use a stuffed animal as a prop.
+Another online teaching prop item would be to use a stuffed animal as a prop.
 I use this fat little stuffed dog that all the kids love.
-Remember you’re teaching both boys and girls so get an animal that is flexible for both (ie boys are not going to be to excited to see your my little pony stuffed animal).
+Remember you’re teaching both boys and girls so get an animal that is flexible for both genders (boys are not going to be to excited to see your my little pony stuffed animal).

 The way I use the stuffed animal for the most part is comic relief in the class.
 When a student performs well and completes a lesson objective with ease, I’ll give them a “high 5” using the stuffed animal.